claytonjwong/Algorithms-Illuminated/README.md

 > A "fast algorithm" is an algorithm whose worst-case runtime grows slowly with the input size.

 * **Recursion Tree:** each child node corresponds to recusive invocations by its parent node
+  * helpful visualization of work done by recursive algorithms to quantify aymptotic bounds
 * **Algorithm Analysis Principles**
   1. Worst-Case
      * no input assumptions for general-purpose analysis